remrobem/bamazon/README.md

 ## Description

+This is a node application to:
+* view and maintain product and department information
-This is a node application to maintain a product and department information and allow customer to place orders for products
+* view and maintain product and department information
+* allow customer to place orders for products

 ## Requirements